R – Defintions of Ailments

 – Retinoic acid – Vitamin A acid.
 A form of retinoic acid is the active ingredient in the medication Retin-A.

 – Retrovirus – A type of that has RNA as its core nucleic acid and contains an enzyme called reverse transcriptase that permits the virus to copy its RNA into the DNA of infected cells, in effect taking over the cells' genetic machinery.
-Human immunodeficiency virus (HIV), the virus that causes AIDS, is a retrovirus.
+Human immunodeficiency virus (), the virus that causes AIDS, is a retrovirus.
 Retroviruses are also known to cause certain types of cancer in animals and are suspected of causing forms of leukemia and lymphoma in humans.

 – Revulsant – Revulsive.
 Tending to alter the distribution of blood by revulsion.